OusamaTheCoder/alx-low_level_programming/0x0D-preprocessor/README.md

 - If an element of `d` is NULL, print `(nil)` instead of this element. (if name is NULL, print `Name: (nil)`)
 - If `d` is NULL, print nothing.

 ### 3. Outside of a dog, a book is a man's best friend.
-Inside of a dog it's too dark to read (mandatory)
+Inside of a dog it's too dark to read

 - **File**: `3-dog.h`
 - Define a new type `dog_t` as a new name for the type `struct dog`.

-### 4. A door is what a dog is perpetually on the wrong side of (mandatory)
+### 4. A door is what a dog is perpetually on the wrong side of

 - **File**: `4-new_dog.c`
 - Write a function that creates a new dog.